Koko Head Hike: Koko Crater Trail & Stairs In Oahu Hawaii

 The last one-third of the Koko Head trail gets noticeably steeper and harder than before.

-If any section of this trail deserves to be nicknamed the ‘Koko Head stairs of doom,’ it would be this dizzying final section.
+If any section of this hike deserves to be nicknamed the ‘Koko Head stairs of doom,’ it would be this dizzying final section of the trail.

 At this point, you might even see some tired people climbing up the stairs on all fours, or scooting slowly on their butts as they go back down.

 When you reach the end of the Koko Head stairs, you still have a little bit of walking to do to get to the top of the mountain.
 Just another 50 yards of easy walking and you’re there.